robenkleene/collections/cards/audio.md

 - **In music, what is legato?** A smooth transition between notes
 - **In music, what are the rules about when to use beams?** To group notes within beats
 - **In music, what are the rules about when to use a tie?** To connect notes across beats
+- **In music, what is a half step?** A step between two notes, regardless of color
+- **In music, what is a whole step?** Two half steps
+- **In music, what is the formula for a major scale?** `WWHWWH`
+- **In music, what is the order of the circle of fifths in the flat direction?** C, G, D, A, E, B, F#, C#
+- **In music, what is the order of the circle of fifths in the sharp direction?** C, F, B♭, E♭, A♭, D♭, G♭, C♭

 ## Keyboard